MANAGING CONDITIONALLY EXEMPT SMALL QUANTITIES OF HAZARDOUS WASTE

 |Division of Environmental Quality Director: Leanne Tippett Mosby||

-This fact sheet provides general information to help Conditionally Exempt Small Quantity Generator (CESQG) businesses manage their hazardous waste safely and legally.
+This fact sheet provides general information to help Conditionally Exempt Small Quantity Generators (CESQG) manage their hazardous waste safely and legally.
 It is for general guidance only.
-Businesses should refer to the appropriate state and federal laws and regulations and review the fact sheet, Does Your Business Generate Hazardous Waste?
-(Pub117), available on the Missouri Department of Natural Resources’ (department) Web site at http://www.dnr.mo.gov/pubs/pub117.htm or by calling the department’s Hazardous Waste Program at 573-751-2032 or 1-800-361-4827.
+Businesses should refer to the appropriate state and federal laws and regulations to determine compliance.

 What is hazardous waste?

-The Missouri Hazardous Waste Management Law requires all businesses to determine if their waste is hazardous waste.
-In order to understand what hazardous waste is, you must first determine if you have a solid waste.
+The Missouri Hazardous Waste Management Law requires all businesses to determine if a waste is a hazardous waste.
+First, determine if the material is a solid waste.
 The definition of a solid waste is based on the fact that the material is a waste, not that it is a solid rather than a liquid or gas.
 Solid wastes include the following materials:

 - Waste military weapons and ammunitions that are solid waste as identified in 40 CFR 266.202